buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Sav.
 Throws**: | +2 Fortitude |
 | **Ability Score**: | Ability modifier for spells or choice |

-Choose a spell you know; the Magic Points spent to cast this spell decrease by 1, with a minimun cost of one.
+Choose a spell you know; the Magic Points spent to cast this spell decrease by 1, with a minimum cost of one.

 This Feat can be taken multiple times on different spells each time.